pjflanagan/bell/README.md

 Bell is a simple script for describing and making API calls.

+## TODO:

+1. VSCode Plugin for Syntax highlighting (I won't want to do this if I can't make it look good)
+2. Command Line Tool (make it work in the first place, after that I can try and make it look good)
+3. VSCode Plugin expansion for GUI (all I probably need is a run button)

 ## Advantages

 - Bell files are easy to read: unlike Postman which buries important information in various menus